Media Kit

 One Sentence

-Sulaiman R. Khan – سلیمان راشد خان [he/him/his] is a spicy Global Majority spicy Disabled AF oracle and a radical Disabled AF: Founder, Writer, and Storyliving Designer.
+Sulaiman R. Khan – سلیمان راشد خان [they/them/their] is a spicy Global Majority spicy Disabled AF oracle and a radical Disabled AF: Founder, Writer, and Storyliving Designer.

 50-word Biography

-Sulaiman R. Khan — سلیمان راشد خان [he/him/his]
+Sulaiman R. Khan — سلیمان راشد خان [they/them/their]

 Daringly integrating Disability.
 Disabled AF: Founder, Writer, and Storyliving Designer.
 Sulaiman’s life goals are to design interdependent ecosystems of care that centre access intimacy, and to commit daily acts of Revolutionary LOVE® that create radical systemic change, towards collective liberation.